swans-one/indexeddb-utils/README.md

 # Todos:

-- [ ] Create a small test page / script
+- [x] Create a small test page / script
 - [ ] Read in what the current databases & tables are on the page
 - [ ] Take a snapshot of a current database / table
 - [ ] Delete all data from a database / table
 - [ ] Restore a snapshot

+Future Development:

+- [ ] Better schema information beyond index names:
+  - column name, unique, autoincrementing, multi-index, etc
+- [ ] Value browser for data in the db